neoranger/NeoBot/README.md

 Telegram Bot just for fun.
 You can add the bot @RootAdminBot for test.

+Use the command /support to contact me.

-Use the command /help to know all the commands on the bot
+Use the command /help to know all the available commands.

 You can contact me: neoranger@openmailbox.org